Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

 Many people are often at a loss on what to eat and what to avoid at this point.
-You could move from clear liquid to full liquid diet by adding things like fruit and vegetable juice, soup and even ice cream if you can tolerate it.
+You could move from a clear liquid to a full liquid diet by adding things like fruit and vegetable juice, soup, and even ice cream if you can tolerate it.
 You can also slowly introduce solid foods.
 Start with soft foods like mashed potatoes and maybe add some fish.

 One month after surgery

 This may be the time to add a few of your old favorite foods and see how your body handles them.
 If at one point your digestive system doesn’t tolerate something, take a step back and try it again at a later time point.

 Even though most people can return to their normal diet soon after surgery, some people have difficulties for months or even years after surgery.
 I knew a guy who still couldn't drink his favorite beer one year after his gallbladder surgery.

 Common problem foods after a gallbladder removal surgery:

 A healthy well-balanced diet contains fat.
 It is an important part of our diet and contains key raw materials required for optimal health.